stmilne/icds_docs_v2/docs/running-jobs/hardware-requests.md

 ## GPUs

-GPUs are only available to paid credit accounts, or allocations which include GPU nodes.
+GPUs are only available to paid credit accounts, or allocations that include GPU nodes.
 For a batch job paid by a credit account, to request a single GPU:

 ```